 Alcohol limits

-The blood alcohol limit is 0.05%, which is lower than the US limit of 0.08%.
-This is roughly equivalent to one small beer.
-A zero-tolerance policy is your safest bet when driving in a foreign country.
+The legal blood alcohol limit is 0.05%, which is significantly lower than the US limit of 0.08%.
+This incredibly strict limit is roughly equivalent to drinking just one small beer.
+A zero-tolerance policy is truly your safest bet when driving in any foreign country.

 Fueling basics